jamesduv9/prod_to_cml/README.md

 ```
 ## Deployment Using Terraform
 We now have everything we need to deploy the lab in CML via terraform.
-The main.tf accepts four important variables that you can either set before running by setting them as environmental variables, or manually inputting them at runtime.
-In this example I'll do them at runtime.
-I'm now going to change directories into the output folder, initiate terraform, and deploy the lab
+The main.tf accepts four important variables, cml_lab_name, cml_username, cml_password, and cml_url.
+You can either set these as environmental variables (TF_VAR_*) before applying or manually answer the prompt at runtime.
+In this example I'll set them at runtime.

+I'll now going to change directories into the output folder, initiate terraform, apply our terraform plan.
+This should deploy the complete lab

 ```
 > cd example_output